Automorphisms of relatively hyperbolic groups and the Farrell--Jones Conjecture: Introduction

 \subsection{Acknowledgements}

 This work has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 850930).
 The second author was supported by the LABEX MILYON of Université de Lyon.
-The authors would like to thank Damien Gaboriau, Dominik Kirstein, and Ric Wade for helpful conversations.
+The authors would like to thank Damien Gaboriau, Dominik Kirstein, Gilbert Levitt, and Ric Wade for helpful conversations.
+The authors would also like to thank the anonymous referee for a number of helpful comments and clarifications and for suggesting an elegant simplification of some of our arguments.